 - linear lichenoid dermatosis: skin condition in children that results in small, scaly papules

-- digitate dermatosis: finger shaped psoriatic rash at the side of waist
+- digitate dermatosis: finger shaped psoriatic rash at the side of your waist

 - contagious pustular dermatosis: papules caused by direct contact with sheep affected with sheep pox

-- juvenile plantar dermatosis: cracking and peeling of the weight-bearing soles of the feet in children
+- juvenile plantar dermatosis: when the soles of the feet in children begin to crack and peel